 Posture: A Chiropractic Perspective Interview with Dr. Mike & Dr. Shapiro

 This is an interview that took place between Chiropractic BioPhysics Certified Drs.
 David Shapiro & Mike Wiener of Complete Spine Solutions.
-Offices in Brookhaven and Tucker, Georgia.
+Office in Tucker, Georgia.

 A conversation about posture and its connection to overall health.

 Dr. Shapiro: Dr. Mike, can you comment on what you are hearing about posture these days?

 Dr. Mike: I think people are starting to notice posture more.
 Posture is in the news a lot because it appears to be getting worse across the population.
 This is due to environmental hazards such as excessive computer work, texting, and gaming.

 People think they can fix their posture by standing erect and pushing their shoulders back.
 This is a misconception.
 That does not actually change posture.
 Your body will revert back to its original position as soon as the person stops thinking about it.

 The process to correct someone’s spinal structure, permanently, requires a specific, proven, targeted protocol.
 This is exactly what we do at Complete Spine Solutions (CSS).

 Dr. Shapiro: I’m hyper-aware of posture because this is what we focus on at CSS, day in and day out and now there seems to be a new story in the news every other week.
 A recurring one is “text neck,” which is a very common problem today.
 This occurs when people look down at their phones, computers, and laptops all day, and their heads and shoulders lean forward.
 We often see people altering their workstations and changing the mattresses they sleep on.
 Many people are tying everything back to posture.